maybeanerd/eoy/slides.md

 transition: slide-up
 ---

-# I also did the code thingy
+# I also wrote code

-Some wasn't even exclusively for myself, wow!
+Some for myself, some for others.
+Everything is open source.

 ## State:
-I probably spend too much time on this.
+- I probably spend too much time on this.
+- Apparently I was most productive on friday nights.

 ---
 layout: intro-image-right